collective/volto-hydra/README.md

 - The allowed block types for a given container can be overridden in the hydra settings at initilisation.
 - The first of the allowed blocks is the default block.
 In the case where the only remaining block is deleted, a new empty default block will be created in it's place so that a container is never empty.
+  - if you want to allow choice of the first block then a chooser block can be the default (TODO)
 - The orientation tells hydra where to place the add button and DND drop markers.
 - if there is a maximum number of blocks a container can hold then specify it in the data attribute ```data-block-container-horizontal="blocks,4"```
 - it might be that a container has more than area to add blocks.
 In which case you use a different field prefix, e.g. ```data-block-container-horizontal="left"```.
   This will put the blocks into a dict in the field ```left``` and the order in a list in ```left_layout```.

+Now an editor can do the following on a container such as the Grid Block:
+- Add a new sub-block visually on the frontend
+- Use enter on a rich text block to add a sub-block
+- remove blocks from a container
+- DND blocks in and out of containers or to reorder them
-- if it is hard to select a container using the mouse then the quanta toolbar provides a "up" button to select the container of the current block.
+- if it is hard to select a container using the mouse then the quanta toolbar provides a "up" action ([TODO](https://github.com/collective/volto-hydra/issues/66))
+  to select the container of the current block.
 On mobile a single press selects the container and a double press selects the sub-block.

 ### Level 5: Enable Visual frontend editing of Text, Media and links ([TODO](https://github.com/collective/volto-hydra/issues/5))